 - Baseline: A national baseline against which deforestation, degradation, conservation and restoration are measured to ensure that emissions are being reduced or removed

-- Monitoring: A forest monitoring system so that changes against that baseline can be accurately measured, to ensure additionality
+- Monitoring: A monitoring system to measure forest-cover changes against the baseline, to ensure additionality

 - Strategy: A national strategy to ensure permanence and avoid leakage

-- Safeguards: Adherence to and reporting on a series of social safeguards to ensure respect for indigenous rights and the participation of local stakeholders, and environmental safeguards to mitigate the risk of forest loss.
+- Safeguards: Adherence to social safeguards to ensure respect for Indigenous rights and the participation of local stakeholders, as well as environmental safeguards to mitigate the risk of forest loss.

 Principles for Investments in Natural Climate Solutions

 Nature is one of the most effective ways to stop climate breakdown, yet natural climate solutions receive less than 3 percent of all global climate funding.
 Conservation International’s Principles for Investments in Natural Climate Solutions guide our engagement with companies that are helping to protect ecosystems that store climate-warming carbon from the atmosphere.
 Read our six principles »